LinYark/projects_in_master_period/3article/siamdma/readme.md

 ```
 python bin/train.py
 ```
+You can modify warmUp mode and the corresponding learning rate

 # 5.eval
 ```
 python bin/eval.py
 ```
+If you need matlab evaluation version of GTOT, RGBT234, LasHeR, please email me.

+Note that if you need the latest review version of LasHeR, please contact the original author [here](https://arxiv.org/pdf/2104.13202.pdf).
+I don't know if the original author added any new changes.

 # 6.test
 It will be updated soon, before October.
+I am looking for a job recently, so I didn't make up this link.

 # 7.logger & lmdb & visdom
 They are already embedded in the framework